Chartered Arbitrator, Expert Witness

-I have over 40 years’ experience in construction and asset management, predominantly D&C and PPP projects – industrial facilities; motorways & bridges; hospitals, schools, prisons; shopping centres; multi-storey’s, including offices, hotels & serviced apartments.
+I have extensive experience in construction and asset management, predominantly D&B and PPP projects – industrial facilities; motorways & bridges; hospitals, schools, prisons; shopping centres; multi-storey’s, including offices, hotels & serviced apartments.

 Since 2001, I have specialised in Public Private Partnerships in executive positions with Bilfinger Project Investments in the UK, Europe, Australia and Canada.
 In 2009-11, I was based in Germany as director of asset management of the Bilfinger global portfolio, reporting to the Board on the D&C and the operational performance and risk management of more than 60 facilities in 9 countries, also participating in the management of disputes arising from these projects.

 My previous experience includes 16 years in structural steel design, fabrication and erection for logistics buildings, industrial plants, mining installations, coal handling facilities, grain terminals, container cranes and aircraft hangars.

-I have worked in Australia, NZ, China, Vietnam, Malaysia, Singapore, Indonesia, Myanmar, Chile, UK, Europe and Canada, gaining an understanding of the cultural and business practices in these regions.
+I have worked in Australia, NZ, China, Vietnam, Malaysia, Singapore, Indonesia, Myanmar, Chile, UK, Europe, Canada, Rwanda and South Africa gaining an understanding of the cultural and business practices in these regions.

-- With ‘D&C’ delivery and asset management, my career focus has always been on ‘performance contracting’ based on:
+- With ‘D&B’ delivery and asset management, my career focus has always been on ‘performance contracting’ based on:

 - Positive leadership, strong team spirit